aerni/statamic-apple-news/README.md

 This will create the `article.json` file in `storage/statamic/addons/apple-news/preview/`.

-Open the `News Preview` app, select the `article.json` and the device you want to use for preview.
+Now you can open the `News Preview` app, select the `article.json` and the device you want to use for preview.

-## Basic usage
+## Publish Article on Apple News
-Navigate to the collection entry you want to publish on Apple News.
-You will see a new tab "Apple News" at the top.
-Customize the options to your liking.
-When you're ready to publish, flick the toggle called "Published".
-You're article is now being processed by Apple News.
+Open the collection entry you want to publish on Apple News, navigate to the "Apple News" tab, and customize the options to your liking.
+Once you're ready to publish, flick the "Published" toggle and save the entry.
+Your article is now being processed by Apple News.
+Refresh the page to see the current "Publish State".

 ## License
 Apple News is **commercial software** but has an open-source codebase.
 If you want to use it in production, you'll need to [buy a license from the Statamic Marketplace](https://statamic.com/addons/aerni/apple-news).